 The delivery of ransomware via email is one of the most serious of all current phishing threats.
 Ransomware is the easiest form of malware to monetize and there has been a noticeable increase in ransomware attacks on mobile devices (up 1,300% in 2017) and on cloud-based applications which get shared with internal and external users (44% of cloud malware types make up the most common delivery vehicles for ransomware).

-Managing Phishing Threats in an Organization
+How to Prevent Phishing Threats in an Organization

 How can you affect lasting changes in user behavior around phishing threats?
 Rather than rote training, engaging users by simulating real-life phishing threats drives the point home.
 Just as fighter pilots train in flight simulators, users can learn by experiencing a simulated phishing threat in a controlled environment.